Chemical Labeling

 - For hazardous materials:

-- For additional components: HML-C Instructions (PDF)
+- For additional components: HWL-C Instructions (PDF)

-- For radioactive materials: HML-R Instructions (PDF)
+- For radioactive materials: HWL-R Instructions (PDF)

 Manufacturers' Labels